 - Lie on your back with your feet planted just in front of your hips.
 Feet should be parallel to one another, toes facing straight forward, and knees directly above the hips.
 Keep your arms lying along your sides.

 - Squeeze your heels toward your hips and push down through your feet to lift your hips off the ground.
-Slowly extend one leg forward to hover about 1 foot off the ground.
+Slowly extend your right leg forward to hover about 1 foot off the ground.

 - Make sure your hips are level with one another, and that you have a neutral or slightly posterior tilt to your hips.
 Your lower-back should NOT be arched at all.
 Keep your head, neck, and shoulders relaxed on the ground.